Implications of the nanoHertz Gravitational-Wave Background for Galactic Feedback and Massive Black Hole Growth: Discussion

-Using the Simba simulation as an illustrative case: our tests show that removing kinetic AGN jet feedback leads to a factor of a few increase in the number density of $M_{\bullet}>10^8,M_\odot$ black holes (relative to the fiducial Simba model with jets), and completely turning off all AGN feedback causes an even more dramatic upturn in the high-mass BHMF.
+Using the Simba simulation as an illustrative case: our tests show that removing kinetic AGN jet feedback leads to a factor of a few increase in the number density of $M_\textnormal{BH}>10^8,M_\odot$ black holes (relative to the fiducial Simba model with jets), and completely turning off all AGN feedback causes an even more dramatic upturn in the high-mass BHMF.
 Such variations in the high-mass tail of the BHMF translate almost directly into GWB amplitude differences.
 The right plot of Figure~\ref{fig:GWB_SimbaTNG} of our results (see above) explicitly demonstrated that models with no AGN or reduced feedback yield a substantially higher background strain than those with efficient AGN feedback, owing to the surplus of massive BH binaries in the former case.

-We see this demonstrated in Figure~\ref{fig:GWB1P} with the most impactful parameters for the GWB amplitude being $\beta$ and $\chi_0$ for IllustrisTNG and $v_{BHvir}$ for Simba.
+We see this demonstrated in Figure~\ref{fig:GWB1P} with the most impactful parameters for the GWB amplitude being $\beta$ and $\chi_0$ for IllustrisTNG and $v_\textnormal{BHvir}$ for Simba.
 These parameters directly control the strength of the different AGN feedback models implemented in the simulations.
 This demonstrates the capabilities for AGN feedback to create a self-regulating effect on SMBH growth.
-The next most impactful parameter on the GWB amplitude for Simba is $A_{BHseed}$, which more directly impacts the BHMF by controling the mass at which SMBHs are seeded.
-While some of these variations predict a higher background strain that better matches the measured value from PTAs, these extreme feedback scenarios are already ruled out through their inability to reproduce observed galaxy statistics.
-Therefore, we demonstrate that PTA observations should provide constraints on the BHMF in terms of seeding and growth models.
+The next most impactful parameter on the GWB amplitude for Simba is $A_\textnormal{BHseed}$, which more directly impacts the BHMF by controlling the mass at which SMBHs are seeded.
+While some of these parameter variations predict a higher background strain that better matches the measured value from PTAs, the extreme parameter variations in the CAMELS simulations are often ruled out through their inability to reproduce various observed galaxy statistics.
+We discuss this further in section \ref{ss:obsdis} with a particular focus on the two parameter variations that best match the PTA measurements: $\beta = 0$ for CAMELS-TNG and $A_\textnormal{BHseed} = 3\times10^4$ for CAMELS-Simba.

 It is worth noting that while many stellar feedback parameters primarily affect the low-mass end of the BHMF—for instance, stronger SN-driven winds can delay BH seed growth in galaxies \citep{Dubois2015,AnglesAlcazar2017,Ravi2019}, our analysis shows that some stellar feedback parameters can, in fact, influence the predicted gravitational wave background.
 In particular, in the Simba suite we find that the normalization factor for the speed of galactic winds ($A_\textnormal{SN2}^*$) and the fraction of wind particles ejected in the hot phase ($A^*_\textnormal{hot}$) significantly affect the resulting GWB amplitude.
 In the IllustrisTNG simulations, the most important stellar feedback parameters are the normalization factor for the energy in galactic winds per unit star formation ($A^*_\textnormal{SN1}$) and the power-law index of the stellar initial mass function above 1 $M_\odot$ ($\alpha^*$).
 For both Simba and IllustrisTNG parameters affect how efficiently stellar-driven outflows regulate black hole growth, and thus indirectly shape the abundance of SMBHs in the PTA-sensitive mass range.
 Moreover, our framework relies on quasars as tracers for the binary population.
 Consequently, AGN feedback plays a dual role in our predictions: it physically limits the black hole mass (shaping the BHMF) and, by suppressing accretion rates, effectively reduces the number of visible tracers used to infer the binary population.
 This double suppression implies that strong feedback models may underestimate the GWB if a significant population of dark binaries exists in quenched galaxies.